 My Home Page

-Welcome to my web page for the 2017-2018 school year.
+Welcome to my web page.
 I am the school psychologist at Sherman Elementary School.

 School psychologists help children and youth succeed academically, socially, emotionally, and behaviorally.
 They collaborate with educators, parents, and other professionals to create safe, healthy, and supportive learning environments for all students that strengthen connections between home and school.
 School psychologists’ unique training builds a broad range of skills that enables them to:

 - Work collaboratively with students, parents, teachers and other professionals

 - Use problem-solving approaches to address student issues

 - Improve school practices and policies to reduce impediments to student achievement